 - Closed CTAs disappear when the page is refreshed.

-You can close a Task in two possible methods:
+You can close a Task in the following two methods:

 - In the CTA Detail View, navigate to the Tasks Tab.

-- Click the radio button of the task to mark the Task Status to Closed.
+- Select the circular button of the task to mark the Task status as Closed.

 - In the CTA Detail View, navigate to the Tasks Tab.

-- Click the task and select the Closed status from the Status dropdown list.
+- Click the task name and select Closed status from the Status dropdown list.

 CSMs can use Cockpit features creatively to mitigate customer risks.
 Some of the common use cases on how the Cockpit can be used to mitigate risks are explained below.